embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 ## AMR detection using Pathogenwatch <a name="pathogenwatch"></a>

-(Pathogenwatch)[https://pathogen.watch/] is one of most intuitive an easy-to-use web-based platforms for the analysis of bacterial genomes, developed by The Centre for Genomic Pathogen Surveillance (CGPS), UK, that can be used to detect AMR in the genomes of many bacterial pathogens (but not all).
-You will be provided with pre-generated genome assemblies that can be directly uploaded as input to this tool.
+[Pathogenwatch](https://pathogen.watch/) is one of the most intuitive and easy-to-use web-based platforms for the analysis of bacterial genomes, developed by The Centre for Genomic Pathogen Surveillance (CGPS), UK.
 Once uploaded, Pathogenwatch performs strain identification, multi-locus sequence typing (MLST) and resistance prediction in an automated manner.
 Recently, the website was upgraded with the option to upload raw sequencing reads (those obtained directly from sequencing machines without further bioinformatic processing), but as the upload and analysis of raw reads takes much longer, we will be upload the genome assemblies provided instead.

-Open the (website)[https://pathogen.watch/] on a new Firefox tab.
+Open the [Pathogenwatch website](https://pathogen.watch/) on a new Firefox tab.
 Click on the “upload” button at the top right corner as indicated by the arrow in **Figure 1**.
 ![](images/Picture_1.png)

 **Figure 1.** Pathogenwatch home page.

 You will need to sign in using one of the available options (**Figure 2**) before you can upload any genomes.

 ![](images/Picture_2.png)

 **Figure 2.** Pathogenwatch log in options.

 Once logged in, a new window with genome upload options will appear as shown in **Figure 3**.

 ![](images/Picture_3.png)

 **Figure 3.** Pathogenwatch genome upload options.

 Click on the ‘Single Genome FASTAs’ option and select the genome assembly file of the **_Klebsiella pneumoniae_ strain cpe004**.
 Next, a new window with upload information will appear (**Figure 4**).
 Click on the ‘Add files’ button to open the file browser and select the file ```cpe004_Kpn-ST78-NDM1.fasta```.
 The file will be uploaded and the analysis will begin automatically.

 ![](images/Picture_4.png)

 **Figure 4.** Pathogenwatch genome upload information.

 The new page (**Figure 5**) will show the status of the different genome analyses being conducted by Pathogenwatch on the background.
 Click on “**View Genomes**” once all analyses have finalised as pointed by the arrow.
 In the next window, click on “**View report**”.